 It actually never gets dark!
 The sun basically never sets and June has the longest day (summer solstice) and therefore the most daylight.
 Pack a decent eye mask to make sure that you aren’t too disturbed when you’re trying to fall asleep!
 There are 24 hours of daylight in June – this decreases by 1 – 3 minutes each day after the solstice (June 21st).

-Does it rain or snow a lot in Iceland in June?
+Does it rain or snow a lot in Iceland in the summer?

 Iceland isn’t renowned for its fantastic weather, and this doesn’t exactly change in the summer.
 You could see some rain in June but snow is unlikely unless you’re at a top of a mountain.
 The glaciers will obviously still be there, so you can go snowmobiling!
 Overall though, you probably won’t encounter any snow in June.